What is an Education, Health and Care Plan?

 - details of any agreed personal budget

-- from Year 9 onwards the EHCP must include outcomes and provision required by the young person to assist in preparing for adulthood such as support for finding training, employment, housing or participation in society.
+- from Year 9 onwards the EHCP must include outcomes and provision needed by the young person to assist them in preparing for adulthood such as support with training, finding a job and housing.

-An EHCP can only be issued after a child or young person has had an Education, Health & Care needs assessment (sometimes called a statutory assessment).
+EHC Plans can only be issued after a child or young person has had an Education, Health & Care (EHC) needs assessment.

-Find out how to request an assessment for an EHCP.
+Find out how to ask for an EHC needs assessment.

 An EHCP will end:

-- at the end of the academic year in which the young person turns 25
+- at the end of the academic year in which the young person becomes 25

 - when the young person leaves education for full time employment